keptn/lifecycle-toolkit/docs/content/en/docs/install/integrate.md

 The Keptn Lifecycle Toolkit monitors manifests that have been applied against the Kubernetes API and reacts if it finds a workload with special annotations/labels.
+This is a four-step process:

+* Annotate your workload(s)
+* Create a `KeptnApp` custom resource that references those workloads
+* Create the `KeptnTaskDefinition`s you need
+* Enable the target namespace by annotating it

+## Annotate workload(s)

 For this, you should annotate your [Workload](https://kubernetes.io/docs/concepts/workloads/) with (at least) the following annotations: